kulklex/Travel-Advisor-App/README.md

-A TRAVEL-ADVISOR-APP to for Restaurants, Hotels and Attractions
+A TRAVEL-ADVISOR-APP to search for Restaurants, Hotels and Attractions

 Domain to test it out - https://travel-advisor-app-sable.vercel.app/